Beta (motorcycle manufacturer): History

-Notable Beta riders include Jim Pomeroy, Gilbert De Roover, Ivan Bessone and Jeremy Van Horebeek in motocross, and Jordi Tarres and Dougie Lampkin in observed trials.
-Beta motorcycle riders Steve Holcombe and Brad Freeman collectively have won the last five (2017 - 2021) EnduroGP Enduro World Championships.
+Notable Beta riders include Jim Pomeroy, Gilbert De Roover, Ivan Bessone and Jeremy Van Horebeek in motocross, and Jordi Tarrés and Dougie Lampkin in observed trials.
+Beta motorcycle riders Steve Holcombe and Brad Freeman collectively have won six (2017–2023) EnduroGP Enduro World Championships.

 Trials models

-Beta have produced motorcycles for observed trials since the early 1980s and are now one of the leading manufacturers.
+Beta has produced motorcycles for observed trials since the early 1980s and is now one of the leading manufacturers.
 All trials bikes use Beta's in-house design engines.